syncfusion-content/uwp-docs/uwp/Gantt/Getting-Started.md

 ## Task relationships

-You can visualize the relationship between two tasks in the Gantt.
+You can visualize the relationship between two tasks.
 These relationships are categorized into four types based on the start and finish dates of the tasks.

 * Start to Start(SS): You cannot start a task until the other task also starts.
 * Start to Finish(SF): You cannot finish a task until the other task finishes.